HOW TO OBTAIN STATE INSPECTION

 I. Application for Inspection:

 A. Complete MPIS Form-1f, Application for State Meat and Poultry Inspection.
 Make sure all blocks are completed.
 If something does not apply, indicate so by placing "N/A" or "NONE" in the block.
+Click here for a translatable version of MPIS Form-1f.

 B. The MPIS Form-1f should be submitted to the Raleigh office at the address on our "Contact Information" page.
 It will be reviewed and forwarded to the Meat and Poultry Inspection Division (MPID) Area Supervisor, in the area in which you are located.
 The Area Supervisor will contact you and give further advice.